 - 1. Transfers within Utah. - a.
-In the case of a student with a disability with a current IEP who transfers from one LEA to another within the State within the same school year and enrolls in a new school, Walden, in consultation with the parent(s) or adult student, must provide a FAPE to the student, including services comparable to those described in the previously held IEP, until such time as Walden: - (1) Adopts the previously held IEP, or - (2) Develops, adopts, and implements a new IEP that is consistent with Federal regulations and the Rules.
+In the case of a student with a disability with a current IEP who transfers from one LEA to another within the State within the same school year and enrolls in a new school, Walden, in consultation with the parent(s) or student who is an adult, must provide a FAPE to the student, including services comparable to those described in the previously held IEP, until such time as Walden:

-- b.
+- (1) Adopts the previously held IEP, or - (2) Develops, adopts, and implements a new IEP that is consistent with Federal regulations and the Rules. - b.
 The requirements of 34 CFR § 300.323 also apply for students transferring from an LEA placement to a local juvenile or adult correctional facility or temporary State placement for observation and assessment. - 2.
 Transfers from out of State. - a.
-In the case of a student with a disability with a current IEP who transfers LEAs within the same school year, who enrolls in a new school, and who has an IEP that was in effect in another State, Walden, in consultation with the parent(s) or adult student, must provide the student with a FAPE, including services comparable to those described in the previously held IEP, until Walden: - (1) Conducts an evaluation, if determined to be necessary by Walden; and - (2) Develops a new IEP, if appropriate, that is consistent with Federal and State law. - b.
-The evaluation for eligibility that may be conducted by Walden is considered an initial evaluation, not a reevaluation (71 FR 4668-82). - 3.
+In the case of a student with a disability with a current IEP who transfers LEAs within the same school year, who enrolls in a new school, and who has an IEP that was in effect in another State, Walden, in consultation with the parent(s) or student who is an adult, must provide the student with a FAPE, including services comparable to those described in the previously held IEP, until Walden: - (1) Conducts an evaluation, if determined to be necessary by Walden; and - (2) Develops a new IEP, if appropriate, that is consistent with Federal and State law. - b.
+The evaluation for eligibility that may be conducted by Walden is considered an initial evaluation, not a reevaluation (71 Federal Register 4668- 82). - 3.
 To facilitate the transition for a student described above: - a.
 Walden must take reasonable steps to promptly obtain the student's records, including the IEP and supporting documents and any other records relating to the provision of special education or related services to the student, from the previous LEA in which the student was enrolled; and - b.
 The previous LEA in which the student was enrolled must take reasonable steps to promptly respond to the request from Walden. - c.
-Walden must keep a copy of the records for three years after the transfer. - 4.
-Experiencing difficulty in obtaining the IEP from the previous LEA does not relieve Walden of its obligation to have a current IEP in place for an eligible student.
+The LEA transferring the records must keep a copy of the records for at least three years after the transfer as outlined in Rule VIII.S. - 4.
+Experiencing difficulty in obtaining the IEP from the previous LEA does not relieve the LEA where the student is currently enrolled of its obligation to have a current IEP in place for a student who is eligible.

-III.D.
-LEA RESPONSIBILITY FOR IEP MEETINGS (34 CFR § 300.323(C)(1)); RULES III.D.)
+III.D.LEA RESPONSIBILITY FOR IEP MEETINGS (34 CFR § 300.323(C)(1); RULES III.D.)

-- Walden is responsible for initiating and conducting meetings for the purpose of developing, reviewing, and revising the IEP of a student with a disability ages 3 through 21, consistent with the Rules. - 2.
-A meeting to develop an IEP for an eligible student must be conducted within 30 calendar days of a determination that a student needs special education and related services.
+1. Walden is responsible for initiating and conducting meetings for the purpose of developing, reviewing, and revising the IEP of a student with a disability age 3 through 21, consistent with the Rules.

+A meeting to develop an IEP for a student who is eligible must be conducted within 30 calendar days of a determination that a student needs special education and related services.

-III.E.
-IEP TEAM MEMBERSHIP (34 CFR § 300.321; RULES III.E.)
+III.E.IEP TEAM MEMBERSHIP (34 CFR § 300.321; RULES III.E.)